 Let’s face it, we all have a past.
 And it probably has a few things in it that we’d rather not think about or share with the rest of the world.
 But that’s okay because God is giving us permission to let go of those hurts and disappointments from the past.
 So, whatever hardships you’ve endured up until now, take them to God and leave them at His feet.
 It’s okay to forget them and move on.

 Behold, I will do a new thing…

 God has something new in store for us!
-Something greater than we can even image!
+Something greater than we can even imagine!
 But we have to be willing to accept this new thing and take action to achieve it.
 God doesn’t expect us to be spectators in our own lives, He wants us to participate fully in this new thing and see it through to fruition.
-I know what you’re thinking because I’m thinking it too.
+I know what you’re thinking because I’m thinking about it too.
 Taking action is hard.
-I feels unnatural and like I’m setting myself up for a big letdown.
-But this is where it gets good, because God continues on…
+It feels unnatural and like I’m setting myself up for a big letdown.
+But this is where it gets good because God continues on…

 Now it shall spring forth; Shall you not know it?…

 Spring is finally here.
 And with it comes the beautiful blooming flowers and budding trees.
 All winter long these flowers and trees have been there resting, taking root and waiting for the right time to spring forth.
 We’re just like these flowers and trees.
 We’ve been waiting, praying and letting God’s Word take root in our hearts so that when springtime comes for us, we’ll be ready to bloom.We’ve been waiting, praying and letting God’s Word take root in our hearts so that when springtime comes for us, we’ll be ready to bloom. #Spring #BibleStudyClick To Tweet

 I will even make a road in the wilderness…